Home » WaterRower Natural Rowing Machine Review

 WaterRower Natural Rowing Machine with S4 in Ash Wood

 The water tank is made of polycarbonate (one of the strongest plastics on the planet) and is virtually indestructible.
-The only “maintenance” required is to put the included chlorine tablets in the water tank periodically to keep the water looking clear.
+The only “maintenance” required is to put the included chlorine tablets in the water periodically to keep it looking clear.

-One user commented that over his 10+ year ownership of this rower, while using almost daily, the only parts he had to replace so far were the performance monitor battery and the tape that attaches the monitor wire brackets to the frame.
+One user commented that over his 10+ year ownership of this rower, the only parts he’s had to replace so far are the performance monitor’s battery and the tape that attaches its wire brackets to the frame.

 Below is a WaterRower in action.
 The finish is slightly different than the WaterRower Natural but everything else is exactly the same.